KennethSundqvist/key-jump-browser-extension/README.md

 # Key Jump Chrome Extension

-Use your keyboard to click on links and form controls.
+Use your keyboard to click on links and stuff.

 ## How to use